saucelabs-training/demo-java/README.md

     $ mvn clean test
     ```

-    If you wish to run a specific test/sub-module in this example use the following command:
+    If you wish to run a specific test/sub-module in this emusim_example use the following command:
     ```
     # for running a specific test:
     mvn test -Dtest=testname